Submitty/SysadminTools/student_auto_feed/readme.md

 and any enrollments for courses not registered in Submitty are ignored.

-Conceptually, a University's registrar and/or data warehouse will provide a regular data dump, uploaded somewhere as a CSV file.
-Then with the automatic uploads scheduled, a sysadmin should setup a cron job to regularly trigger this script to run sometime after the data dump is provided.
+Conceptually, a University's registrar and/or data warehouse will provide a regularly scheduled data dump, uploaded somewhere as a CSV file.
+A sysadmin should setup a cron job to regularly trigger this script to run when the CSV file is available.

-This code does not need to be run specifically on the Submitty server, but it will need access to the Submitty "master" database and the enrollment CSV data file.
+The auto feed script does not need to be run specifically on the Submitty server, but it will need access to the Submitty "master" database and the enrollment CSV data file.

 ---